• Products

 Settlement

-The finest BTST stocks are those that are just about to make an upward breakout.
-For instance, the probability of a price breakthrough is indicated if XYZ's stocks were trading at Rs 110 at 3 p.m. and then shot up to Rs 115 at 3:15 pm.
+Good BTST stocks are those that are just about to make an upward breakout.
+For instance, the probability of a price breakthrough is indicated if XYZ's stocks were trading at ₹110 at 3 PM and then shot up to ₹115 at 3:15 PM.
 In this situation, traders may want to use the BTST trading method for the following day's trading session when the price rises.

-In addition to choosing the stocks for their BTST transaction, individuals should be familiar with technical trading and monitoring market news to predict price movements.
-The following are some of the best BTST trading strategies you should implement.
+In addition to choosing the stocks for their BTST transaction, you as an investor should be familiar with technical trading and monitoring market news to predict price movements.
+The following are some good BTST trading strategies to implement.

 1. Price Breakouts in Candlestick Charts